0xbigz/blog.md/governance.md

 overview
 ---
-unless a protocol wants to be an immutable public utility, it will require some form of governance. given the overhead and friction of governance, most teams building a protocol iterate the design and find some product market fit first before any governance. once a protocol is established, governance is a way to divvy up the revenue and continue maintaining and adjusting the protocol.
+Unless a protocol wants to be an immutable public utility, it will require some form of governance.
+Given the overhead and friction of decentalized governance, most teams building a protocol iterate the design and find some product market fit first before any governance.
+Once a protocol has established, governance is a way to continue maintaining and adjusting the protocol in a decentralized manner.
+Maintaining can involve 1) divvy up revenue for contributors 2) fixing bugs and enhancing features the protocol offers.

-to move beyond a social club, governance for a protocol usually involves a big monetary. candidly speaking, the bigger the monetary pot, the more interested someone will be in participating in governance.
+To move beyond a social club, governance for a protocol usually involves some currency management.
+Candidly speaking, the bigger the currency pot to be governed, the more likely someone new would be interested in contributing to the protocol and thus participating in governance.
+Any governing/political structures stem from resource management and people are naturally drawn to any realtive resource surplus.

 problems to solve
 ---
-on-chain governance suffers from many issues:
+current on-chain governance suffers from many issues:

-1) either it is a loose veil for the original team to maintain full control or it is . the goal is to find a middle ground, where the original "founding fathers" can set a good direction and are investing in the mission while other good intention key leaders can emerge.
+1) Either it is a loose veil for the original team to maintain full control or it is a gridlocked mess.
+Both are suspetible to hacks (including unintended hostile takeovers).
 2) low participation rates among those with small influence ...

+A noble goal is to find a middle ground, where the original "founding fathers" can set a good direction/vision and are invested in the mission while other good intention key leaders can emerge.
+Active contributors who do helpful work are rewarded, while mercenaries and vultures aren't.

+philsophies:
+--
-some philsophies in governance include: governance minimization
+some philsophies in governance include:
+- governance minimization

 solutions
 ---